tochman/the_blue_print/chapters/03-state-and-props.md

 The composition approach reduces the coupling between the `Layout` component and the user data, making the layout more reusable and the data flow more explicit.

-## Handling Side Effects with useEffect
+## Handling side effects with useEffect

 While state manages the data that changes over time, many React components also need to perform side effects: operations that interact with the outside world or have effects beyond rendering.
 The `useEffect` hook provides a structured way to handle these side effects while maintaining React's declarative principles.